-After an eligibility assessment, the participant will be provided with a personal coach (incentive 1) and a rental property, subsidised by Housing Plus (incentive 2).
-The participant will be asked to identify personal goals and a personal plan will be designed to include the support required to achieve these goals.
-This holistic needs assessment will be reviewed at six monthly intervals during the two-year participation period, and adjustments will be made as necessary to ensure the participant is on track for meeting their identified goals (incentive 3).
+After an eligibility assessment, the participant is provided with a personal coach (incentive 1) and a rental property, subsidised by Housing Plus (incentive 2).
+The participant is asked to identify personal goals and a personal plan is designed to include the support required to achieve these goals.
+This holistic needs assessment is reviewed at six monthly intervals during the two-year participation period, and adjustments are made as necessary to ensure the participant is on track for meeting their identified goals (incentive 3).

-Participants that successfully achieve their goals will exit the program and be assisted into long-term housing, either in the private rental market or homeownership, depending on their circumstances (e.g. capacity to build savings, consistent rental history/employment history) (incentive 4).
+Participants that successfully achieve their goals exit the program and are assisted into long-term housing, either in the private rental market or homeownership, depending on their circumstances (e.g. capacity to build savings, consistent rental history/employment history) (incentive 4).

-Opportunity Knocks will help people into long-term employment by implementing a central access point that will streamline access to housing and wraparound support services.
+Opportunity Knocks helps people into long-term employment by implementing a central access point that streamlines access to housing and wraparound support services.

-This integrated system will mean that participants will only have to tell their story once to a service provider and not have to re-iterate their circumstances until they find the assistance they need.
-Case coordination and coaching will increase social inclusion by building capacity in individuals and providing links to social and economic participation by helping to navigate institutional complexity.
+This integrated system means that participants only have to tell their story once to a service provider and do not have to re-iterate their circumstances until they find the assistance they need.
+Case coordination and coaching increases social inclusion by building capacity in individuals and providing links to social and economic participation by helping to navigate institutional complexity.

 We are currently undertaking a pilot to test the service model and develop efficiencies.
 Ten people living in and around Orange are participating in our pilot.